yongkanghe/rke-k10/README.md

 ````
 cd rke-k10;./rkeprep.sh
 ````
-5. Optionally, you can customize the clustername, instance-type, zone, region, bucketname
+5. Optionally, you can customize the region, bucketname
 ````
 vi setenv.sh
 ````